rust-lang/rfcs/text/0000-target-tier-policy.md

 breaking the target.
 Thus, these tiers require commensurate efforts from the maintainers of the target, to demonstrate value and to minimize any disruptions to ongoing Rust development.

-The policy sections of this RFC should be posted on
-<https://forge.rust-lang.org/> in a "Target Tier Policy" section.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation